Distress hand signal: Maritime and aviation

-For shipwreck incidents, various slight gestures with arms can indicate the needs of an individual, from being noticed to being rescued.
+For shipwreck incidents, arm gestures can indicate the needs of an individual, from being noticed to being rescued.
 At sea, the oldest hand signal to indicate distress is to flap the arms up and down.
 Cloth or bright objects may be held to increase visibility.

 Those working in the maritime and aviation sectors may have to deal with aggressive weather conditions, and sometimes technical difficulties may occur.
 In aviation, a downed pilot would hold their hands straight above their head to indicate that they want to be picked up.
 If they need help repairing their aircraft, they would hold their arms out straight to the side.
 One method of signalling an emergency to a rescue helicopter is to raise one's arms in a "Y" shape, indicating that "yes", rescue is needed.
 (Conversely, one arm raised and one lowered signifies an "N" for "no".)
 Those working in these sectors usually learn these hand signals as a part of their training.